Rjrtgarcia/ConsultEaseFinV/docs/user_manual.md

 ConsultEase is a comprehensive system designed to streamline student-faculty consultations.
 It consists of a Central System running on a Raspberry Pi with a touchscreen interface, and Faculty Desk Units installed at each faculty member's desk.
 The system uses RFID for student authentication, displays real-time faculty availability, and manages consultation requests efficiently.

 This manual provides instructions for students, faculty members, and administrators on how to use the ConsultEase system.
+This version has been updated to reflect recent improvements to the system, including enhanced UI transitions, improved consultation panel, and updated BLE functionality.

 ## Quick Start Guide